 Taking measured risks, ensuring that the Company’s risk profile is consistent with its strategic objectives, is a core Management responsibility.
 With a view to achieving this, in compliance with the provisions contained in the Italian Stock Exchange’s Code of Conduct (Art.
 7 – Internal Audit System and Risk Management) safeguarding shareholders, the Corporate Risk Management Department was established in 2010 and it is responsible for assisting the management in the decision-making process.

 The ERM model

-In order to guarantee ongoing optimization of risk management trends, also in light of the financial markets’ increasing focus on these issues, the Enterprise Risk Management (ERM) Model, has been implemented also through diffusion and development of risk management related issues within the Group, with the aim of strengthening and standardizing the risk culture within the company, integrating and developing an analysis method, assessment and management of risks at different Group levels (enterprise, country, contract) and therefore minimizing the different risk profiles which can be singled out within the Group’s complete business cycle.
+In light of the financial markets’ increased focus on optimising risk management trends, as well as our own commitment, we have implemented the Enterprise Risk Management (ERM) Model.
+This model aims to strengthen and standardise risk culture within the company and create integrated analysis, assessment and risk management methods at different Group levels (enterprise, country, contract).
+This will minimize the different risk profiles that can be singled out within the Group’s complete business cycle.

-The defined statement provides the organization with rigor when setting strategic and budget objectives, selecting new projects and assessing entry into new markets.
+The defined statement provides the organization with a rigorous framework for setting strategic and budget objectives, selecting new projects and assessing entry into new markets.

 Over the Top risk categories